bitnom/actproxy/README.md

 ## Methods

-`actproxy.aioinit(api_key)`: Fetches your proxies from ActProxy & returns them.
-Must be run before other aiohttp functions.
+`actproxy.aioinitaioinit(api_keys=[], output_format='json', get_userpass=True)`: Fetches your proxies from ActProxy & returns them.
+Must be run before the other aiohttp functions.

-`actproxy.init(api_key)`: Fetches your proxies from ActProxy & returns them.
-Must be run before other synchronous functions.
+`actproxy.initinit(api_keys=[], output_format='json', get_userpass=True)`: Fetches your proxies from ActProxy & returns
+them.
+Must be run before the other synchronous functions.

-`actproxy.aiohttp_rotate()`: Returns an aiohttp connector which uses the next proxy from your list.
+`actproxy.aiohttp_rotate(protocol='socks5')`: Returns an aiohttp connector which uses the next proxy from your list.

-`actproxy.rotate()`: Returns the next proxy from your list.
+`actproxy.rotate(protocol='socks5')`: Returns the next proxy from your list.
 Return variable is suitable for use with requests[socks].

-`actproxy.random_proxy()`: Returns a random proxy from your list.
+`actproxy.random_proxy(protocol='socks5')`: Returns a random proxy from your list.
 Return variable is suitable for use with requests[socks].

-`actproxy.aiohttp_random()`: Returns an aiohttp connector which uses uses a random proxy from your list.
+`actproxy.aiohttp_random(protocol='socks5')`: Returns an aiohttp connector which uses uses a random proxy from your list.

 `actproxy.one_hot_proxy()`: Similar to rotate() but returns a single proxy dict/object for use in places other than aiohttp or requests.